-As a RAFI-USA Program Manager and Chair of its Direct Service Team**, Lisa Misch wears many hats, as do all of RAFI-USA’s staff members.
-As she secures federal funding, oversees USDA-funded programs, serves on RAFI-USA’s policy team, and manages the Expanding Farmers Market Access program, she draws on her past experiences which range from working on farms in Japan and Colombia to spending a year at the College of Menominee Nation.
+As a RAFI Program Manager and Chair of its Direct Service Team**, Lisa Misch wears many hats, as do all of RAFI’s staff members.
+As she secures federal funding, oversees USDA-funded programs, serves on RAFI’s policy team, and manages the Expanding Farmers Market Access program, she draws on her past experiences which range from working on farms in Japan and Colombia to spending a year at the College of Menominee Nation.

 Lisa grew up in La Crosse, Wisconsin, and lived there throughout her childhood with her parents, Mark, a farm machinery equipment salesman, and her mother Nancy, a stay-at-home mother for most of Lisa’s childhood.
 She has two older sisters.

 For as long as she can remember she wanted to work with plants and animals “when she grew up.”
 Throughout middle school, she took part in science field trips to the Mississippi River backwaters where she first learned about environmental systems.
 This interest only grew through high school.